On Atomic Registers and Randomized Consensus in M&M Systems: Atomic SWMR register implementation in general m m systems

-Algorithm~1 generalizes the well-known implementation of a SWMR register in pure message-passing systems~\cite{attiya1995sharing}.
-To write a new value into $\REG$ the writer $w$ sends messages to all processes asking them to write the new value into all the shared SWMR registers that they can write in $\mathcal{S}_{L}$.
+Algorithm~\ref{algo1} generalizes the well-known ABD implementation of an atomic SWMR register in pure message-passing systems by Attiya, Bar-Noy and Dolev~\cite{attiya1995sharing}. \footnote{The ABD algorithm is the special case of Algorithm~\ref{algo1} for $\mathcal{S}_{L}$ where $L = \{ \{ p_1 \} , \{ p_2 \} , \ldots, \{ p_n \} \}$.} To write a new value into $\REG$, the writer $w$ sends messages to all processes asking them to write the new value into all the shared SWMR registers that they can write in $\mathcal{S}_{L}$.
 The writer then waits for acknowledgments from $n-t_{L}$ processes indicating that they have done so.
 To read $\REG$, a process sends messages to all processes asking them for the most up-to-date value that they can find in all the shared SWMR registers that they can read.
 The reader waits for $n-t_{L}$ responses, selects the most up-to-date value among them, writes back that value (using the same procedure that the writer uses), and returns it.
-From the definition of $t_L$ it follows that every update of $\REG$ ``intersects'' with every read of $\REG$ at some shared SWMR register of $\mathcal{S}_{L}$.
+From the definition of $t_L$ it follows that every write of $\REG$ ``intersects'' with every read of $\REG$ at some shared SWMR register of $\mathcal{S}_{L}$.
 Note that since at most $t_L$ processes crash, the waiting mentioned above does not block any process.

-We now show that the procedure $\wu()$, called by the writer $w$, and the procedure $\ru()$, called by any reader $q$ in $\mathcal{S}_{L}$, implement an atomic SWMR register $\REG$.
-To do so, we show that the calls of $\wu()$\emph{ by $w$} and of $\ru()$ by readers satisfy Properties 1 and 2 of atomic SWMR registers given in Section~\ref{SWMR-Properties}.
+We now show that the procedure $\wu()$, called by the writer $w$, and the procedure $\ru()$, called by any process $q$ in $\mathcal{S}_{L}$, implement an atomic SWMR register $\REG$.
+To do so, we show that the calls of $\wu()$\emph{ by $w$} and of $\ru()$ by any process satisfy Properties 1 and 2 of atomic SWMR registers given in Section~\ref{SWMR-Properties}.

 \begin{definition} The operation $\wrt{v}$ is the execution of $\wu(v)$ \textbf{by the writer~$w$} for some tuple $v = \langle sn_w , u \rangle$: this operation starts when $w$ calls $\wu(v)$ and it completes if and when this call returns.
 An operation $\rd{v}$ is an execution of $\ru()$ that returns $v$ to some process $q$: this operation starts when $q$ calls $\ru()$ and it completes when this call returns $v$ to $q$. \end{definition}